If this page does not answer your question, please refer to our support channels.

 Can I use TensorFlow 2.0 to create my model?

-Yes, you can use TensorFlow 2.0 and Keras APIs to build your model and train it.
-However, when you
+Yes, you can use TensorFlow 2.0 and Keras APIs to build your model, train it, and convert it to TensorFlow Lite (which you then pass to the Edge TPU Compiler).

 Can the Edge TPU perform accelerated ML training?